What benefits will the students receive?

 What does a course involve?

 ANU Extension courses have ACT Board of Senior Secondary Studies H course classification.
 When completed, they are treated as stand-alone minors and have the same identifier as the corresponding T course.
-Advanced Music may constitute the equivalent of a major if studied over two years.

 Scaled scores from H courses are available for inclusion in the calculation of a student's aggregate score within the limit that the maximum course weight is 2.0 within the same course area.